cepharum/hitchy/docs-source/internals/bootstrap.md

 In discovery stage Hitchy is searching local filesystem for folders containing **hitchy.json** file.
 On every match the containing folder is considered an available Hitchy plugin.
 The **hitchy.json** file is read providing _static_ meta information on either plugin.

 :::tip Folders Searched For Plugins
 By default, Hitchy is starting at application's folder.
 There it is deeply searching for any sub-folder in **./node_modules** containing a file named **hitchy.json**.
-It is ignoring folders marked as hidden by name with leading period.
+It is ignoring folders marked as hidden by name starting with a period.

-It is possible to explicitly select different folder to start from using option **pluginsFolder**.
+It is possible to explicitly select different folder to start searching as described before using option [**pluginsFolder**](../api/README.md#options-pluginsfolder).

-Mostly for testing purposes it is possible provide a list of folders to be considered plugin folders explicitly using option **explicitPlugins**.
-It is also possible to prevent Hitchy from searching folder mentioned before by setting option **explicitFoldersOnly**.
-Neither option is supported by Hitchy's CLI script, though.
+It is possible to provide an explicit list of folders containing plugins and their dependencies to be discovered using option [**explicitPlugins**](../api/README.md#options-explicitplugins-0-4-0).
+Plugins discovery can be limited to those explicitly provided plugins using option [**explicitPluginsOnly**](../api/README.md#options-explicitpluginsonly-0-4-0).
 :::

 ### Loading Plugins